liferay/liferay-blade-samples/maven/blade.hook.resourcebundle/README.markdown

 The `@Reference` annotation targets the original Blogs module by specifying its symbolic name `com.liferay.blogs.web`.
-This sample's own component name (i.e., `com.liferay.blade.samples.hook.resourcebundle.ResourceBundleLoaderComponent`) is not the targeted module for this resource bundle.
+This sample's own component name (i.e., `com.liferay.blade.samples.hook.resourcebundle.ResourceBundleLoaderComponent`) is not targeted to use this resource bundle.

 Also note the required parameters to set the resource bundle loader: